Using the Arts

 “Women at the HeArt has made us think more about why we do what we do and how we can support these women.
 Using visual creative expression techniques allows the veil to come down and to discover many different things behind ourselves and behind the women we work with.
 We are amazed at the beautiful pieces we have all produced!”
 Support Staff Member

-We are happy to be supporting Meadowbrook College in setting up an Arts Centre at their Harlow site.
+We are happy to continue to support Meadowbrook College and ‘Visionz’, the Arts Centre at their Harlow site.
 We have been working with Meadowbrook College for a number of years – firstly through our popular Schools in Action strand of work and subsequently helping to deliver the national Creative Partnerships programme which lasted for 3 years.
-We are delighted that creativity is now taking such a key role in the provision offered by Meadowbrook.
-It is clear that they are passionate about arts and its value in education and self-development.

-Meadowbrook’s vision in setting up the Arts Centre is to improve and increase access to Meadowbrook to the wider community and widening prospects for Meadowbrook Students.
-Its artistic approach and expertise can provide others within the community with opportunities; offering varied arts packages and projects to others, delivered by professional arts practitioners.
+Creativity continues to play a key role in the provision offered by Meadowbrook through the wide range on offer from ‘Visionz’, not just for pupils attending the College but also for the wider community.
+Its artistic approach and expertise provides others within the community with opportunities; offering varied arts packages and projects to others, delivered by professional arts practitioners.

-Meadowbrook’s new exhibition space showcases new and exciting work produced through Meadowbrook partnerships; with an inspiring exhibition programme displaying varied and interesting work.
-The space offers the versatility as a project space and a professional gallery.
+The exhibition space offered by Visionz showcases new and exciting work produced through Meadowbrook partnerships; with an inspiring exhibition programme displaying varied and interesting work.
+Further information: Dionne Freeman: firstname.lastname@example.org or visit Visionz

 Meadowbrook College is Oxfordshire’s Pupil Referral Unit and Integration Service and provides education and support to about one hundred secondary age students from across Oxfordshire.
 Meadowbrook offers all its students ‘a second chance for learning’ and works hard to ensure that they achieve successful outcomes despite the difficulties and setbacks they have experienced during their time at mainstream school.
 It’s about looking forward, not back.